vsch/kotlin-jdbc/README.md

 without intermediate objects, add stored procedure calls with `in`/`inout`/`out` parameters and ability to process multiple result sets.

-A convenient models with simple syntax which is aware of primary key columns, auto generated columns, columns with defaults and nullable columns.
-Uses protected property `model` to define properties via `provideDelegate`.
+Convenient models with simple syntax which are aware of primary key columns, auto generated columns, columns with defaults and nullable columns.
+Models protected property `model` to define properties via `provideDelegate`.
 See [Convenient Models](#convenient-models)

 ```kotlin
 import java.sql.Timestamp